rzliu37/rzliu.github.io/_talks/talk-1.md

 ---
-title: "Talk 1 "
+title: "SFAA 2024 "
 collection: talks
 type: "Talk"
 permalink: /talks/talk-1
-venue: "Uni, Department of xxx"
+venue: "Society of Applied Anthropology"
-date: 2022-01-08
+date: 2024-03-28
-location: "xxx"
+location: "Santa Fe, NM, USA"
 ---

-I am still working on this page, sorry for the inconvenience.
-And I am open to the talks and would appreciate if I could get any chance .
+I am the resenter in the panel discussion of Financial Futures and Identity Politics.
+The project the preliminary result of my long-term fieldwork in 2023, "The Resilience of Kin Networks under Market Integration in a Matrilineal Society".